 The Tatras are welcoming to all levels of climber but they are not without danger.
 There are chair lifts for skiing and the occasional lodge but the mountains are not developed resorts in the same way as France or Italy.
 The exciting wildness comes at the cost of comfort and of personal safety.
 All medical assistance is on foot.
 No med stations, helicopters or jeeps and so you need to take personal responsibility and be prepared.

-After lunch the soupy grey cloud and driving sleet we were replaced by bright sun and some of the most breathtaking scenery we could have hoped for.
-Above us the gun metal grey peaks were snowcapped against a blue sky and below us we could see the falling feet of the mountains sliding into the perfectly flat expanse of the plains below.
+After lunch, the soupy grey cloud and driving sleet were replaced by bright sun and some of the most breathtaking scenery we could have hoped for.
+Above us, the gunmetal grey peaks were snowcapped against a blue sky and below us, we could see the falling feet of the mountains sliding into the perfectly flat expanse of the plains below.
 The rest of the day consisted of a relatively forgiving hike traversing the mountains west, following the sunset until we ducked down just below the tree line to our second cabin.
 A moss roofed lodge straight out of a Grimm fairy tail hidden amongst the alpine pines and populated by an assortment of grizzled climbers quaffing beer and taking shots of unpronounceable liquor.
 We happily joined them and spent an evening swapping stories and sharing a communal sigh of relief as to the fate of our hipster friend.

 The next morning we geared up and dropped nine hundred meters in less than an hour.
-Our trek had taken us from the north east of the mountains over to the south face and we were now traversing west with sun on our shoulders and nothing but sky between us and the horizon.
-Agata had explained to us that the second day would be steep and that the third day would be long.
+Our trek had taken us from the northeast of the mountains over to the south face and we were now traversing west with the sun on our shoulders and nothing but sky between us and the horizon.
+Agata had explained to us that the second day would be steep and that the third day would be a long one.
 She was true to her word.
 Looking at the map we realised that we were looking at almost forty kilometres of trekking taking us from one end of the range to the other rising and falling a few hundred meters before finally climbing two thousand meters to transition back to the northern range.
-On paper the route looked intimidating but with good paths and clear skies we enjoyed dense forest, mirror like mountain lakes and scenery that would make any hollywood location scout jump for joy.
+On paper, the route looked intimidating but with good paths and clear skies, we enjoyed the dense forest, mirror-like mountain lakes and scenery that would make any Hollywood location scout jump for joy.